janaindrajit/primePy/README.md

 >Operating system: Windows 10

 ### Small numbers
-All the following commands returnd results in less than *1 sec*.
+All the following commands returned results in less than *1 sec*.

 ```
 >>> primes.check(56156149)